-Users can map a drive on their workstations to the MS-DFS Namespace share (or MS-DFS Root share on Windows Server 2003).
+Users can map a drive on their workstations to the MS-DFS Namespace share.
 The target link takes users to the network share on the pair's primary path.
 The users see the same merged view of the pair as if they connect directly to the network share on the pair's primary path.
 This does not prohibit other users from mapping directly to the network share on the pair's primary path.
 It is up to you which share path you give to your users.